 10 Best Oil Based Primers for 2023 – Reviews & Buying Guide

 Adding primer to your next paint project can greatly improve the quality of the final coat of paint.
-Not only does primer help paint adhere to the wall, but it can make the paint look better as well.
+Not only does primer help paint adhere to the wall, but it can also make the paint look better.

 However, not all primer is created equally.
 Some brands and formulations are great, and others don’t work as well, leaving you with the feeling that you got ripped off.
-This risk is much greater when shopping online, as it can be harder to get a feel for the product’s quality.
+This risk is much greater when shopping online, as getting a feel for the product’s quality can be harder.

 We want you to be confident when you shop online, which is why we’ve assembled these reviews of some of the best oil-based primers of the year.
-We also created a buyer’s guide designed to help you learn about primers so that you know what you want in a primer before you go to buy.
+We also created a buyer’s guide designed to help you learn about primers so that you know what you want in one before buying.

 A Quick Rundown of the Winners in 2023